 - Pipe the lemon macarons.
 Pipe out 1-inch mounds of the batter onto the prepared baking sheets.
 Make sure to leave 1-2 inches in between each because they will continue to spread a little.

 - Get rid of air bubbles.
-Take the cookie sheets and bang them on the counter a few times to get rid of any air.
+Take the cookie sheets and bang them on the counter a few times to get rid of any trapped air bubbles.
 I hit them pretty hard, about 10 times.

 - Allow them to dry.
 Now let the macarons dry at room temperature for about 30-50 minutes, or until they are no longer tacky to the touch.
 The dry time may differ depending on the humidity in your area.